nimishparmar/disqo/README.md

 The service is entirely dockerized and is running in its own instance.

+In my implementation, the product service doesn't authenticate.
+In production systems, each microservice would authenticate against either a central auth system (single point of failure) or implement authentication locally (code/functionality duplication).

+I'm very intrigued by [Istio](https://istio.io/docs/concepts/security/), which offers not just service level loadbalancing, but authentication and fine grained traffic control.

 **Web App**

 This is the main user-facing web application.
 The login interface is hosted here, which interfaces with the Authentication Service.
 Upon successful login, the search functionality is also hosted here, which interfaces with the Product Service.